Passphrase Generator for Machine and Sysadmin Use

 The Random Passphrase/Password Generator

-Luckily, there is an easy way to generate strong passphrases for keys, such as SSH keys.
+It is also easy to generate random passwords and passphrase on the command line.
 This can be done with basic Unix commands.
 The generated passphrases are too complex to remember, but are very useful for applications where passphrases are needed for protecting machine keys and for SSH key management.
 The same commands can be used to generate passwords.

 The basic idea is to read from